 - Social Sciences Programme: for students who will be studying Economics and Management, Geography, Human Sciences, Law, and Philosophy, Politics and Economics (PPE).

 “The best thing about the programme was the friends I met.
 Also, the practicals and lab work gave me a chance to get used to the different equipment and techniques, which proved to be a great asset when I started my course in October.
 I really recommend that you see the programme as a chance to set a solid foundation and to help you to be well prepared for your university career.
 Also, spend the right amount of time and effort on the distance learning course as it may open many areas of interest that you may have not been exposed to before.”
 Shathuki, Biology

 In common with many other universities, Oxford defines progression rates and socio-economic disadvantage according to standard national data, and a student’s eligibility under one or other of these considerations is determined simply by their residential postcode.
 For Opportunity Oxford, we prioritise students who have more than one marker of under-representation, and we take account of such other factors as the proportion of students at a candidate’s school or college who are entitled to free school meals, and the average academic performance of their current and previous schools or colleges.

-We know that currently students from some backgrounds are not as well-represented at Oxford as they should be and we are determined that this should change.
+We know that currently students from some backgrounds are not as well-represented at Oxford as they should be and we are determined to improve on this.
+This programme is a key step in achieving that ambition and in our commitment to access.
 You can read more about our commitment to diversifying Oxford.

 All you have to do is apply to Oxford through UCAS in the normal way.
 If you are eligible, you will automatically be considered for a place on Opportunity Oxford.
 You will know if you are successful in receiving an offer from Oxford and a place on Opportunity Oxford in January, and at the same time as all our offers for undergraduate study are made every year.